DAF201/Crank-Development-Guide-Book/README.md

 ----

 I pulled this part out cause I think it is important.
-STOP adding a bunch of gre.timer_set_interval or gre.thread_create (this thing don't even support arguments)
+STOP adding a bunch of gre.timer_set_interval or gre.thread_create (this thing doesn't even support arguments)

 You need to come up with a task management service yourself.
+The quality of this part will directly influence the overall premormance.

 Here is an example of task timer